 Maryland Local Government Tort Claims

 Our lawyers have seen this scenario unfold many times.
 Not just with injury victims.
-Many legal malpractice cases are from attorneys is missing the need for notice requirements that are often hard to anticipate in car accident cases because you do not always know the defendant was driving in the scope of their government employment.
+Many legal malpractice cases are from attorneys missing a notice requirement that is hard to anticipate in car accident cases.
+Because you do not always know the defendant was driving in the scope of their government employment.

 The Maryland Local Government Tort Claims Act (“LGTCA”) provides that an action for unliquidated damages may not be brought against a local government or its employees unless the notice of the claim required by this section is given within one year after the injury.
 The notice required must be in writing and must “state the time, place, and cause of the injury.

 In theory, the notice requirement exists to provide a warning of a potential claim against a local government at a time when it can investigate while the evidence and the recollection of the witnesses are still fresh.
 But the real intent is to make it harder for victims to bring claims against local government entities.
 There is no question that it works.
 Many meritorious claims have been barred because the victims or their lawyers did not know to give notice to the local government defendant.

 The Maryland Local Government Tort Claims Act (LGTCA) defines "local governments" in broad terms to include counties, municipalities and miscellaneous governmental entities such as public libraries, community colleges, and other things you might not naturally assume are governmental entities.